The Buzz on Bees and Butterflies

 The eastern monarch butterfly population has decreased by 80 percent during the past two decades.
 This decline is largely caused by the eradication of milkweed from acreages and roadside ditches.
 Milkweed is the only food source of the monarch caterpillar and the only plant where the butterfly lays eggs.

 Iowa State University created the Iowa Monarch Conservation Consortium in 2015 to restore habitat to help increase butterfly population.
-The consortium consists of 43 organizations, including agriculture groups such as the Iowa Soybean Association (ISA), Iowa Corn Growers Association and Iowa Turkey Federation.
+The consortium consists of dozens of organizations, including agriculture groups such as the Iowa Soybean Association (ISA), Iowa Corn Growers Association and Iowa Turkey Federation.
 It encourages farmers, gardeners, community organizations and businesses to plant and preserve milkweeds for monarchs.
 You can learn more about the Iowa Monarch Consortium at monarch.ent.iastate.edu.

 Although the monarch caterpillar needs milkweed to survive, monarch butterflies rely on many different plants for food sources.
 It is important to have a variety of host plants, which are plants that serve as a home to specific insects.
 For example, the milkweed hosts the monarch and the aster hosts the painted lady and slivery checkerspot butterflies.
 Nectar plants are needed too, such as coneflower, for food sources.